flaviuse/mern-authentication/server/readme.md

-## BACKEND SETUP
+# :rocket: Back-end Setup

 This API uses SendGrid to send emails.
 Make sure to have a sendgrid account to use this boilerplate.

+## :heavy_check_mark: Local

+To try locally, create a .env file with the environment variables needed :

+DB=mongodb://localhost/boilerplate

+HOST=localhost:3000

+SENDGRID_API_KEY=YOUR_KEY_HERE

+SESSION_KEY=YOUR_KEY_HERE

+Be awared that the emails sent via sendgrid give links in https that doesn't work locally.

+You have to delete the 's' to use the links from an email or change it on the routes/auth.js.

+## :heavy_check_mark: Deployment

-The folder is ready to push on heroku, check heroku doc for deployement :
+The back-end is ready to push on heroku, check heroku doc for deployement :

 https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app

-### Environment Variables you will need.
+## :heavy_check_mark: Environment Variables

 set env variables on heroku with 'heroku config:set VAR=VALUE'

 You need to setup the following environmental variables :

 DB, for db URL

-PORT, (default is 3000)

 SESSION_KEY, Key string